ANTH1001 Being Human: Culture, Identity and Society

 - Students are able to (1) demonstrate an understanding of key concepts in anthropology and sociology as they relate to humanity, person, society and culture, knowledge and ethics, gender, and race and ethnicity; (2) demonstrate knowledge of anthropology and sociology as academic disciplines; apply anthropological and sociological concepts and theories in ways that enhance understandings of everyday life; (3) demonstrate an ability to critically review, analyse, sumarise and synthesise anthropological and sociological research and theory; (4) demonstrate an ability to write, verbally articulate and present clear, coherent, well-documented arguments, drawing on both theory and empirical or ethnographic material relevant to this unit; and (5) demonstrate an ability to communicate anthropological and sociological ideas, principles and knowledge to specialist and non-specialist audiences using a range of formats (written, oral, visual etc.).

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) research essay; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) research essay; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.